a-valen3/Quem-sou/README.md

 ## 🧬 About Me

-> I design and build bridges between **people, technology, and trust**.
+> I design and build bridges between **people, technology, and security**.
-> Vision-led.
-Privacy-first.
-Impact-driven.
->
+>  Driven by vision and purpose.
+Prioritizing privacy.
+Focused on real impact.
 > I believe the future belongs to those who integrate
 > **intelligence, design, and purpose** — seamlessly.